Family road trip: Unearthing dinosaur bones in Outback Queensland

 Opalton, 120km from Winton, is a hidden treasure for families in more ways than one.
 Not only does finding an opal put a smile on a parent’s face, but digging for gemstones among the rocks will keep children busy for hours.

 Pack your bags, grab the kids and go on the ultimate adventure dino digging in Outback Queensland.
+If it’s your first trip to the Outback make sure you are prepared with our ultimate guide.

 PS.
 If you fly, the closest airports are Longreach (Qantaslink, Rex) and Winton (Rex).
 My starting point was Longreach.